cncf/demo/Kubernetes/Docs/Advanced.md

 <sub>Fig 1: config document example from the official mongo docs</sub>

-Above demostrated how the host names of all members of a replica must be deducible.
+The above demonstrates it is necessary for the  host names of all members of a replica to be deducible.

-A regular Kubernetes deployment names pods `rs0-<randomsuffix>` and creates them with nondeterministic order and timings.
+A regular Kubernetes deployment would name pods `rs0-<randomsuffix>` and create them with nondeterministic order and timings.

 In contrast, the usefulness of PetSets now becomes apparent.
 If we opt to use a PetSet named "rs0" of size 3 we get sequentially created pods named: rs0-0, rs0-1, rs0-2.
 Exactly what we need.